 Letters and Words!
 There are so many wonderful things you can do to identify and play around with letters.
 You can look out for them on signs and in the books you are reading aloud; You can find them on houses or on shop windows or on Street signs; You can look for them on the advertising material that comes into your home or on newspapers.
 Cut out different letters; Draw big letters in the sand; Write big letters in chalk on your footpath; Make letters out of playdough; Sing songs and rhymes about the different letters.

 My point is - that even without any of the homeschool preschool ideas below ... you can make your own homeschool preschool by talking together, observing, visiting the library, reading books, speaking to other people, and making fun, silly games with no prior preparation.

 However, if you're looking for a simple, all-in-one place solution which you can do with your preschooler, then you will love the Preschool Playground by SchoolhouseTeachers.com

 This has everything in one place and you can totally pick and choose exactly what you would like to do with your children.
 I am blown away by the amount that is included if you are a SchoolhouseTeachers member.
 A ton of courses for your whole family.

 So, having given my warning ...
 I would like to add some theme based homeschool preschool ideas, lessons and preschool activities which can easily work in a homeschool setting.
 There are so many free themes and preschool activity ideas online but to be truthful, it takes quite a bit to find the 'good' ones.
-Anyhow, here's what I've found.
+So, to help you sort out the best homeschool resources, here's what I've found.